 How long have you worked for the charity?

 What role were you in before joining the charity?

 Learning and Development Manager for Macmillan Cancer Support, organising and delivering cancer training and courses for healthcare professionals, patients, carers, volunteers and businesses.
-Prior to this, I worked as a clinical nurse specialist in Lymphoedema and also Breast Care, so although I have only been in my current role in the charity for 3 years, I have spent approximately 20 of my 37 years as a qualified nurse within the field of cancer and definitely feel this is where my heart lies.
+Prior to this, I worked as a clinical nurse specialist in Lymphoedema and also Breast Care, so although I have only been in my current role in the charity for four years, I have spent approximately 20 of my 37 years as a qualified nurse within the field of cancer and definitely feel this is where my heart lies.